Sister clips (aka flag/Inglefield clips)

 thingiverse

-THIS OBJECT IS COVERED BY <i>CREATIVE COMMONS - ATTRIBUTION - NON-COMMERCIAL - SHARE ALIKE</i> LICENSE.
+THIS OBJECT IS COVERED BY CREATIVE COMMONS - ATTRIBUTION - NON-COMMERCIAL - SHARE ALIKE LICENSE.
 USERS CAN FREELY DOWNLOAD AND PRINT FOR PERSONAL USE, AND/OR DISTRIBUTE IF ACCOMPANIED BY PROPER CREDITS.
-CREATORS OF NEW WORKS BASED ON THIS, SHALL APPLY THE SAME CC LICENSE. <b>COMMERCIAL USE IS FORBIDDEN IN ANY CASE !</b> ===================== Sister clips (also known as Inglefield clips) is a pair of identical clips for joining a flag or ensign quickly, easily and securely to flag halyards so that the flag can be hoisted.
-They are also used for jib sheets on small sailboats.
-Each clip resembles a link of chain, with a split through one side.
-The edges of this split are chamfered, so that the clips can be engaged or disengaged, but only if they are carefully aligned by hand.
-When pulled tight, the links are securely fastened, although they allow a quick release if needed.
-There are no moving parts to the link.
-Personally, I use a pair of sister clips for a quick attach and release of the outhaul retraction bungee on my Laser sailboat (for that purpose, print a pair of two scaled down version [80%] of the "small" clip - file "Sister_clips_small.stl").
-The clip is quite strong, but bear in mind: it is PLASTIC !!!
-DO NOT USE FOR SAFETY EQUIPMENT OR WHERE THE CLIP SNAPPING MAY PUT SOMEONE AT RISK (The clip atop in my opening photo is the original [PVC] which I took as a model)
+CREATORS OF NEW WORKS BASED ON THIS SHALL APPLY THE SAME CC LICENSE.
+COMMERCIAL USE IS STRICTLY FORBIDDEN IN ANY CASE. ===================== Sister clips, also known as Inglefield clips, are a pair of identical clips designed to join a flag or ensign quickly, easily and securely to flag halyards so that the flag can be hoisted with precision.
+They are also used for jib sheets on small sailboats, providing a reliable connection.
+Each clip resembles a link of chain, featuring a split through one side.
+The edges of this split are carefully chamfered, allowing the clips to engage or disengage only when properly aligned by hand.
+When pulled tight, the links are securely fastened, while still allowing for a quick release if needed.
+There are no moving parts to the link, ensuring a smooth and secure connection.
+Personally, I use a pair of sister clips for attaching and releasing the outhaul retraction bungee on my Laser sailboat with ease.
+For this purpose, print a pair of two scaled down versions (80% of the small clip) from the file "Sister_clips_small.stl".
+The clip is surprisingly strong, but it's essential to remember that it's made of plastic.
+As such, avoid using it for safety equipment or in situations where the clip snapping may put someone at risk.
+DO NOT USE FOR SAFETY EQUIPMENT OR WHERE THE CLIP SNAPPING MAY PUT SOMEONE AT RISK

 Download Model from thingiverse